 Also, this review is a discussion of the full novel and contains all kinds of SPOILERS.

 Oh, Esteemed Reader, I'm not sure if I can contain my asploding nerdiness today.
 I've often wondered how I might answer the 7 Questions I've been bugging other writers with for years now.
-I will face them one day as soon as I have a published book to link to.
 By far, the hardest of the questions is the first one: What are your top three favorite books?
 It's a question so cruel I encourage writers to cheat, but if I were answering, there would be no cheating allowed.

 Speaking of 7 Questions, we'll be starting up 7 Questions for literary agents again with two agent interviews this week to make up for lost time.
 I'm going to nerd out today, but Jenny Bent will be here Thursday and John Cusick will be here Saturday.
 Who loves you, Esteemed Reader?

 But we were discussing the dilemma of having only three favorite books to choose.
 Which three would I choose?
 How would I choose?
 I'm certain Watership Down by Richard Adams would make the list, as would The Witches by Roald Dahl.
 I couldn't possibly forget It by Stephen King (I reread it every couple of years), or The Cider House Rules by John Irving, or Adventures of Huckleberry Finn by Mark Twain, and in all fairness, I ought to include Story by Robert McKee for the impact that one had on me.
 And what of Harry Potter and the Goblet of Fire, which I also reread every few years.
 And also--no, I'll stop this now or we'll be here all day, but if I've reviewed your book here, rest assured it was the one I was about to say next:)